markround/tiller/README-zookeeper.md

 The default timeout is 5 seconds; if a connection to a Zookeeper server/cluster takes longer than this, the connection will abort and Tiller will stop with an exception.

 Note that as you can specify `common:` blocks in each environment file, you can specify a different URI per environment.

-If you do not specify any of the other parameters (`timeout`,`templates` and so on), they will default to the values shown above.
+If you omit the other parameters (`timeout`,`templates` and so on), they will default to the values shown above.
 These will be explained in the next section.

 # Paths

-There are 4 configuration items that tell Tiller where to look for templates and values inside your Zookeeper cluster.
-As Zookeeper is a hierarchical store, these "nodes" can be thought of as directories in a filesystem.
-The default expected structure is as follows, using MongoDB configuration as an example again :
+As Zookeeper is a hierarchical store, it's "nodes" can be thought of as directories in a filesystem.
+The default expected structure (reflected by the defaults shown above) is as follows, using MongoDB configuration as an example again :

  	   /tiller
  	    ├── globals